freer4/elevuetor/elevuetor-js/README.md

 No parameters.

-Manually refresh the list of all ids from Mantle.
+Manually refresh the list of all ids from ElevuetorDotNet.
 See Table `_list` property.